 This Statement of Additional Information ("SAI") is not a prospectus.
-It is intended to provide additional information regarding the activities and operations of The Community Development Fund (the "Trust," and its sole series thereunder, the "Fund") and should be read in conjunction with the Fund's prospectus dated May 1, 2023, as it may be amended from time to time (the "Prospectus").
+It is intended to provide additional information regarding the activities and operations of The Community Development Fund (the "Trust," and its sole series thereunder, the "Fund") and should be read in conjunction with the Fund's prospectus dated May 1, 2025, as it may be amended from time to time (the "Prospectus").
 Capitalized terms not defined herein are defined in the Prospectus.
-The most recent Annual Report for the Fund, which includes the Fund's audited financial statements dated December 31, 2022, is incorporated by reference into this SAI.
-Shareholders may obtain copies of the Fund's Prospectus or Annual or Semi-Annual Reports upon request and free of charge by writing to the Fund at PO Box 2175, Milwaukee, WI 53201(Overnight Mail: C/O UMB Fund Services, 235 W Galena Street, Milwaukee, WI 53212), by toll-free telephone request at 1-844-445-4405, or on the Internet at www.CommunityDevelopmentFund.com.
+The most recent filing on Form N-CSR for the Fund, which includes the Fund's audited financial statements dated December 31, 2024, is incorporated by reference into this SAI.
+Shareholders may obtain copies of the Fund's Prospectus, the Fund's Annual or Semi-Annual Reports, and other information such as the Fund's financial statements, upon request and free of charge by writing to the Fund at PO Box 2175, Milwaukee, WI 53201 (Overnight Mail: C/O UMB Fund Services, 235 W Galena Street, Milwaukee, WI 53212), by toll-free telephone request at 1-844-445-4405, or on the Internet at www.CommunityDevelopmentFund.com.